Las Vegas gunman 'doted' on girlfriend but may have kept secrets

 Marilou Danley described herself on her now-disabled Facebook as a “proud mom and grandma who lives life to the fullest.”
 Her account was full of photos with family members and trips overseas.

-She was working as a hostess at the Atlantis Casino Resort Spa in Reno, Nevada’s third-largest city, when she met Paddock, a wealthy gambler, according to his brother.
+She was working as a hostess at the Atlantis Casino Resort Spa in Reno, Nevada’s capital, when she met Paddock, a wealthy gambler, according to his brother.

 The casino said in a statement only that she stopped working there “several years ago.”